Change Point Detection Approach for Online Control of Unknown Time Varying Dynamical Systems: Online Learning Control Algorithm

 \section{Online Learning Control Algorithm}

-Prior online control algorithms use an exploration-first-then-exploit strategy, wherein, the learner performs only exploration for a period of time, following which it only optimizes the control using the observations and the high confidence estimate of the system matrices it computes by the end of the exploration phase.
-While this strategy results in sub-linear regret when the system is time invariant, it can fail in the time varying case.
-For example, consider the case where the system matrices remain unchanged during the exploration phase and then changes at the instant when exploration shifts to exploitation.
-In this case, the estimate computed at the end of exploration is only a high confidence estimate for the exploration phase and need not be a high confidence estimate for the exploitation phase.
-Thus, in this case, exploration-first-then-exploit can fail to achieve sub-linear regret.
+Typically, online learning control algorithms for time-invariant dynamical systems explore first for a period of time, and then exploit, i.e., adapt or optimize the control policy.
+While, in the time-invariant case, this strategy results in sub-linear regret, in the time-varying case, it can be less effective.
+For instance, consider the case where the system remains unchanged for the duration of the exploration phase and then changes around the instant when the exploration ends.
+Clearly, in this case, the estimate made at the end of the exploration phase will be very distant from the underlying system parameter realized after the exploration phase and therefore not result in a sub-linear regret.